AndyWhelan/.config/README.md

 - bash/zsh compliant (at the least)

 # [vi/](./vi/)
-Any settings related to vi-family of editors
+Settings related to vi-family of editors